hyperledger-cacti/cacti/AI_GUIDELINES.md

   tools flag or approve code, the project's review requirements (at least two maintainer reviews) still apply.

+- AI agents must not open a PR against an issue that still carries `Triage_Needed`.
+The referenced issue must carry `Triage_Ready` before any PR is opened.

 ---

 ## 8. Evolving Guidelines